edublancas/edublancas.github.io/_resume/resume.md

 *Research Assistant (Advisor: Liam Paninski)* \hfill Sep 2017 - Present

-* Maintainer of [YASS](https://github.com/paninski-lab/yass): an open source Python spike sorting library built on top of SciPy, scikit-learn and TensorFlow.
-Responsible for managing the project in the internal team and the external community
+* Maintainer of [YASS](https://github.com/paninski-lab/yass): an open source spike sorting library built on top of NumPy, SciPy, scikit-learn and TensorFlow.
+Responsible for managing the project with the internal team and external community
+* Develop high-performance algorithms for processing Larger-than-Memory datasets
-* Apply Machine Learning algorithms to scale spike sorting for big datasets
+* Apply Machine Learning and Statistical methods to process neural recordings

 **Krieger** \hfill Mexico City, MX